-- Match event type with - The type of event to search for, which can be one of the following: - Information - Describes the successful completion of a task. - Warning Indicates that a problem may occur in the future. - Error - A problem, which may involve the loss of data or system integrity, has occurred. - Success Audit - Found in the Security log, this describes the successful completion of an audited security event. - Failure Audit - Found in the Security log, this describes the failure of an audited security event. - Number of Lines
+Match event type with

+The type of event to search for, which can be one of the following:

+- Information - Describes the successful completion of a task. - Warning - Indicates that a problem may occur in the future. - A problem, which may involve the loss of data or system integrity, has occurred. - - Found in the Security log, this describes the successful completion of an audited security event. - Failure Audit - Found in the Security log, this describes the failure of an audited security event.

-The number of lines in the log file that up.time will scan, using the criteria specified in the monitor template.
+The number of lines in the log file that up.time scans, using the criteria specified in the monitor template.
 The default is 1000 and the maximum is 10000.

-- Match source with
+Match source with

-- The application, system component, or application module that triggered the event.
+The application, system component, or application module that triggered the event.

-- Match category with
+Match category with